Leading Literacy: Te Whakahaere i te Reo Matatini

 What do we do?

-Our team supports leaders and teachers to build a school-wide literacy capability that is sustainable and equitable.
 Our approach leverages the diversity of the communities we work with, in order to grow learners’ identity and self-efficacy.

 We support schools to make informed decisions using The Cognition Way: Discover, Design, Deliver, Evaluate (DDDE) process.
 Our support helps schools to evaluate current capabilities and practices then create a system that allows for informed choices about approaches that are culturally and contextually relevant for their learners.